japerk/nltk-trainer/README.rst

  * number of unique words
  * number of tags
  * the number of times each tag occurs

+Example output can be found in `Analyzing Tagged Corpora and NLTK Part of Speech Taggers <http://streamhacker.com/2011/03/23/analyzing-tagged-corpora-nltk-part-speech-taggers/>`_.

 To analyze the treebank corpus::
 	``python analyze_tagged_corpus.py treebank``